vagnerzampieri/nodejs-examples/README.md

  - see github.com/vagnerzampieri/cheatsheets/blob/master/javascript.md, there are commands to Node.js and npm.

 #### Use exports without ES6
- - `node example-1/index.js` or `node example-1/index2.js`
+ - `cd /example-1 && node index.js` or `node index2.js`

 #### Require with cache and without cache
- - `node example-2/index2.js`
+ - `cd /example-2 && node index2.js`

 #### Use ESM
- - `node --experimental-modules example-3/index2.js`
+ - `cd /example-3 && node --experimental-modules index2.js`

 #### Run a server with HTTP
  - `cd /example-4 && npm run dev-start`